chrisjmccormick/chrisjmccormick.github.io/_posts/2021-06-29-combining-categorical-numerical-features-with-bert.md

 I figured that BERT would make better use of these additional features given some additional context...
 For example, to handle the "Age" feature, instead of just prepending the number "33" on its own, I prepend the text "I am 33 years old."

+> UPDATE: I learned from Ken that they simply added the features as strings separated by the “[SEP]” token (e.g., “Dresses [SEP] General [SEP] 34 [SEP] 5 …”) Ken’s approach achieved the same test set score in their experiments, and saves significantly on the sequence length!

 ```python
 # This will hold all of the dataset samples, as strings.